Zak Skinner

-Early career
+Career

 Skinner grew up in Tonbridge and Malling.
-He was born completely blind before regaining some sight at the age of two.
+He was born completely blind before gaining some sight at the age of two.
 He is coached by Aston Moore.

 Skinner's first accolades came in 2016, winning gold medals in the IPC England 100m, 200m and long jump in the age-groups categories, and winning gold and bronze in the senior long jump and 400m, respectively.

 In 2017, Skinner came 4th in the T13 long jump at the World Para Athletics Championships in London.
 He followed this success with a silver medal in the long jump, and 4th place in the 100m, at the 2018 European Para Championships.

 In 2021, Skinner took his first gold medal on the international stage, winning the 100m at the World Para Athletics Championships in Bydgoczcz.
 He was subsequently selected to represent Team GB at the 2020 Tokyo Paralympics, in the T13 long jump and 100m.

+In 2023, he won the bronze medal in the men's long jump T13 event at the World Para Athletics Championships held in Paris, France.

+At the 2024 Summer Paralympics, Skinner placed 4th in the Long jump and 6th in the 100 metres in the T13 classification.